By Ty Fitzmorris

 • Hawks continue to migrate from the north, escaping colder temperatures.
 Look for Swainson’s, Rough-legged, and the very rare Northern Goshawk.

 • Gunnison’s Prairie Dogs (Cynomys gunnisoni) begin their winter hibernation deep in their underground tunnels, to emerge again in March or April.
 This is the smallest species of prairie dog in North America and the only one in the Mogollon Highlands, and is one of the most important of all species in maintaining the health of our grasslands.
 Their burrows both oxygenate and nitrogenate soils, which fertilizes grasses and forbs.
-Prairie dogs are also important sources of food for many other species, such as hawks, snakes, and Black-footed Ferrets.
-They are a “keystone species” in that they are one of the species that form the basis of their ecosystem.
+Prairie dogs are also important sources of foods for many other species, such as hawks, snakes, and Black-footed Ferrets.
+They are a “keystone species” in that they are one of the species that forms the basis of their ecosystem.

 Visit: Mint Wash Trail, No. 345.